Yakov Kuzyakov: Scientific achievements

-He developed new concepts of Priming effect, Microbial hotspots and hot moments in soil, Transformation of low-molecular organic compounds in soil, Rhizosphere dynamics and stationarity, Root exudation and its localization, Visualization of enzyme activity in soil, Competition between microorganisms and roots for nutrients, Pedogenic carbonates, Agropedogenesis, Partitioning and quantification of CO_{2} sources, Biochar stability etc.

-These concepts were investigated in the frame of global climate change conditions: global warming, elevated СО_{2} in the atmosphere, drought, N deposition and soil degradation.
-He is the first to use position specific isotope labelling, ^{14}СО_{2} and ^{13}СО_{2} plant labelling combined with autoradiography and zymography coupling with biomarkers.
-The concepts, ideas and methodical approaches developed by Yakov Kuzyakov group stimulated many research directions worldwide.
+Kuzyakov was a highly cited researcher in the field of Agricultural Sciences between 2015 and 2020, and was included in the list of the most cited Russian scientists in 2017.
+Currently, Yakov has published more than 1115 scientific papers, giving him a H-index of 146.
+He is the author of 60+ scientific reviews and has several papers that are highly cited.
+Four of his papers published in Soil Biology and Biochemistry have been listed as the most cited over the last 50 years In 2026, Kuzyakov was awarded the Agricultural & Biological Sciences Subject Award.

 Research interests

 Kuzyakov specialises in soil ecology and soil biogeochemistry (lipids, low molecular organic substances), agriculture, land use, agroecology, C and N cycles, priming effects, soil-plant interactions (rhizosphere processes), in-depth study of rhizodeposition, partitioning of CO_{2} fluxes from soil and application of radioactive and stable isotope labelling approaches in soil science.
-He has conducted research in all climatic zones including cold deserts, tropical areas and in various ecosystems (agricultural lands, forests, mountains, pastures, etc).
-The collaboration includes the projects with other research groups from Europe (Germany, Italy, France, Denmark, Russia, UK), Asia (China, South Korea, Indonesia), North and South America (USA, Chile), Africa (Tanzania) and Australia.
+He has conducted research in all climatic zones, including cold deserts andtropical areas, and in various ecosystems, including agricultural lands, forests, mountains and pastures.